VortrexFTW/v-essentials/README.md

 ### v-afk
 AFK detection using game focus/defocus (alt+tab).
 If `v-scoreboard` is loaded, it'll show "PAUSED" next to AFK players in the list.
 If `v-nametags` is loaded, the nametag will show a red "PAUSED" above AFK players heads.

+### v-audio
+Attach audio sounds to any element, including peds and players.
+Audio volume is based on distance to the element and a max volume defined by your scripts.
+Playback time is synced to all players so all players within range will hear the same part of the audio at the same time.
+Requires an instance of `v-customcontent` running to serve the audio files.

 ### v-chat
 Enhanced chat features.
 Provides scrollable chat history, automatic translation, and converts emoji names or symbols (e.g. `:thumbsup:` or `:)`) to the actual emoji.
 If the `v-playercolours` resource is loaded, names in chat will show the player's colour, otherwise the names will be white.